Cupaniopsis anacardioides: Description

-Cupaniopsis anacardioides is a tree that typically grows to a height of up to 11 m, with a dbh of 50 cm.
+Cupaniopsis anacardioides is a tree that typically grows to a height of up to 11 m, with a diameter at breast height (DBH) of 50 cm.
 Its branchlets are sometimes covered with short hairs pressed against the surface, and are lenticellate.
 The leaves are paripinnate, 150–250 mm long with 4 to 8, sometimes up to 12 elliptic or egg-shaped leaflets with the narrower end towards the base, 45–190 mm long and 16–75 mm wide on a petiolule 2–7 mm long.
 The leaflets are leathery with prominent veins and the lower surface is sometimes covered with soft hairs.
 Separate male and female flowers are borne in panicles 80–350 mm long on a softly-hairy peduncle, the flowers greenish-white or yellowish on a pedicel 3–7 mm long.
 The sepals lobes are 2.5–4.0 mm long and the petals are egg-shaped, 1.5–3 mm long.
 Flowering occurs in June and July and the fruit is a golden yellow capsule, tinged with red.